 Electives

 Finally, students must complete at least three electives.
-Note that either of the two SCPD courses not used as a required course can serve as an elective.
+Note that any of the SCPD courses not used as a required course can serve as an elective.
 Other electives include:

 Summary of Requirements